 Another important element was the incorporation of the MIPS slip-plane safety technology.

 The Bell Super 3R MIPS Adult MTB Helmet is available on Amazon.

-Why should you choose the Bell Super 3R MIPS MTB helmet?
+What does the Bell Super 3R MIPS MTB helmet have to offer?

 There are multiple reasons to make the Bell Super 3R your go-to choice, and it’s not just because your protection is number one, even though Bell ensured that this model is MIPS-equipped so that you can benefit from optimal protection.